 Our feelings are physical or emotional states of awareness.

-Our instincts are an intuitive way of thinking or feeling, depending on the environment we are in the people we are around.
+Our instincts are an intuitive way of thinking or feeling, depending on the environment we are in and the people we are around.
 Just knowing something without knowing what we truly know.

 A Narcissist will call you crazy for something you later find out to be true.